abhaybabbar/onlineclass_bot/README.md

 I have scheduled the program to run everyday at (09:33, 10:48, 12:03, 14:03, 15:18)
 You can change it as per your schedule. { 66 to 70 line of code }

+The Code will be updated soon for more functions.